zephyrproject-rtos/windows-curses/README.md

     you will need to check `VC++ 2015.3 v140 toolset for desktop (x86,x64)` during installation.

+    *Note: It is a good idea to install older compilers before newer ones.
+See the Troubleshooting section.*

  3. Install Python 3.3 or later to get the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#launcher).